MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/query-az-cli2.md

 RGDEMO001  KBDemo020
 ```

 In the previous example you notice that the column headings are "Column1" and "Column2".
-You can add friendly labels or name to the properties you select as well.
-In this example we added the labels "VMName" and "RGName" to the selected properties "name" and "resourceGroup".
+You can add friendly labels or names to the properties you select, as well.
+In the following example, we added the labels "VMName" and "RGName" to the selected properties "name" and "resourceGroup".

 ```azurecli